-You want to make sure your meatballs have an internal temperature of 165 degrees F.
+You want to ensure your meatballs have an internal temperature of 165 degrees F.

 You can choose to make them any size!
-Note that smaller meatballs cook much faster so if you are making cocktail/appetizer sized meatballs, you will want to reduce the cooking time.
+Note that smaller meatballs cook much faster, so if you make cocktail/appetizer-sized meatballs, you will want to reduce the cooking time.

 Yes, you can bake these meatballs.
 The only difference is they will not slowly cook in the tomato sauce the same way.

 Use these gluten free turkey meatballs in this simple 4-Cheese Meatball Casserole recipe.

 This post was updated from an older June 2020 post with more detailed information.